nic0michael/instruction-processing-service/readme.md

 ### The CPU is Multythreaded
 Virtual CPU spawns a ForthProcessor thread to run each instructionScripts

+### We extended the Forth language
+This allows us to work with ArrayLists , HashMaps , Talk to Databases send messages to Queues

 ### Multiple BIOS's to select
 Unlike your CPU in your laptop at runtime we choose which BIOS's we want